Home | Blog

 Potassium is essential for thinning the blood, so ensuring you are getting enough potassium in your diet is vital.

-When your inflammatory pathways increase, cholesterol molecules are oxidized, triglycerides form, and blood vessel walls are damaged.
+When your inflammatory pathways increase, cholesterol molecules are oxidized, triglycerides form and blood vessel walls are damaged.
 Inflammation is a recipe for disaster for your cardiometabolic health.

 Cholesterol

-Lowering cholesterol is not the goal, and this is the old heart myth perpetuated by Ancel Keys starting in the 1940s, and still followed by many mainstream doctors today despite many scientific studies debunking this theory.
+Lowering cholesterol is not the goal, and this is the old heart myth perpetuated by Ancel Keys starting in the 1940s, and still followed by some mainstream doctors today despite scientific studies debunking this theory.
 The goal should be getting to the root cause of glucose metabolism, metabolic syndrome, and insulin resistance.
 A more accurate way of assessing dyslipidemia is an advanced lipid profile that includes lipid particle sizes and density.

 Gut health

 There is a proven connection between your gut and cardiometabolic disease risk.
 Certain negative gram bacteria can leak through the lining of your gut wall (leaky gut), enter the bloodstream, and cause inflammation.
 These are known as endotoxins, and your liver does a great job of eliminating or detoxing them from your system.
 But what happens when your liver is already sluggish?
-You get a build-up of toxins from internal and external sources that cause systemic inflammation.
-This systemic inflammation can cause damage to the endothelial cells lining the arteries and blood vessels.
-Short-chain fatty acids (SCFA) such as butyrate, propionate, and acetate can improve gut health and insulin resistance, high cholesterol, hypertension, and heart disease risk.
-Bile acids are crucial in glucose metabolism, cholesterol, and fat metabolism.

 Insulin